Trails for all levels

 Thanks to the efforts of the Carrabassett Region Chapter of the New England Mountain Bike Association (CRNEMBA) and the town of Carrabassett Valley, mountain bike trail development has taken off in recent years, with a network of world-class cross-country trails, originating at the base of the mountain and spanning more than 80 miles throughout the valley.

-- Parking and trail access is available at the Sugarloaf Outdoor Center, the Campbell Field trailhead, the Stratton Brook trailhead parking lot, and Airport trailhead (located behind the SugarBowl).
+- Parking and trail access is available at the Sugarloaf Outdoor Center, the Stratton Brook trailhead parking lot, and Airport trailhead (located behind the SugarBowl).

 - Bike rentals are available from several area shops.

 - As we head into winter, be sure to check trail conditions and closings before you ride.

 Sugarloaf Shuttles run a mountain bike shuttle route with a bike trailer on Saturdays and Sundays all summer at no charge.
 On Saturday, July 14th, the bike shuttle will start for the day at 6:30AM for the Carrabassett Backcountry Cycle Challenge.

 |Saturday||Every :30 and :00 until 5:30||Every :40 and :10 until 5:40||Every :50 and :20 until 5:50|

 |Sunday||Every :30 and :00 until 2:30||Every :40 and :10 until 2:40||Every :50 and :20 until 2:50|

 * The shuttle will be parked across the road from the trail head parking lot.

 Re-opening summer 2019: Allspeed will operate a full service bike shop out of the Sugarloaf Outdoor Center, featuring tuning, repairs, and a full fleet of rental mountain bikes from Santa Cruz.